stefanraath3/mishka-bday-quest/docs/game-design-document.md

 The first level introduces the core mechanics in an atmospheric setting.

-**Setting:** A small, intimate (16x16) medieval dungeon chamber.
+**Setting:** A large, grand medieval dungeon chamber (30x30 units) with a high ceiling (7 units).
-**Atmosphere:** Dark, warm, and moody.
-The feeling of a secret, kinky dungeon.
+**Atmosphere:** Dark, grand, and imposing, with dramatic shadows and a "Game of Thrones" feel.

 **Key Components:**

 - **Walls & Floor:** Procedurally generated stone textures with a block/tile pattern, weathering, and hints of moss.
 They cast and receive shadows.
-- **Ceiling:** A dark, textured ceiling with procedural wooden beams to create an enclosed, intimate feeling.
+- **Ceiling:** A dark, textured ceiling with large, 3D wooden beams spanning the room, creating an epic, cavernous feel.
+- **Architecture:** Four massive, round stone pillars support the ceiling, adding to the sense of scale and providing environmental obstacles.
 - **Lighting:**
-  - **Primary Source:** Four wall-mounted, procedurally generated torches.
+  - **Primary Source:** Eight wall-mounted, procedurally generated torches strategically placed to illuminate the vast space.
-  - **Light Quality:** The torches cast a bright, warm, fiery orange light (`0xff4400`) and create dynamic, flickering shadows.
+  - **Light Quality:** The torches cast a bright, warm, fiery orange light (`0xff4400`) and create dynamic, flickering shadows that play off the pillars and walls.
   - **Ambient Light:** A very warm, bright ambient light (`0x664433`) fills the space to ensure visibility while maintaining a dark, moody feel.
-  - **Accent Light:** A golden glow emanates from the puzzle key to draw the player's attention.
+  - **Accent Light:** A golden glow emanates from the puzzle key to draw the player's attention in the large room.
-- **Key Object:** A procedurally generated **Ornate Floating Key**.
-It is golden with a central red gem and animates with a gentle bobbing and rotation.
+- **Key Object:** A procedurally generated **Ornate FloatingKey**.
+It is golden with a central red gem and animates with a gentle bobbing and rotation, placed in a far corner of the chamber.
 - **Puzzle Trigger:** Walking up to the key.
 - **The Riddle:** A crossword-style UI appears, asking for a 7-letter word.
 The riddle text poetically hints at the "Repentance" event.
   - **Answer:** `REPENNY`